 A favorite local gathering place welcoming Jackson residents and visitors, The Bunnery offers an extensive selection of breakfast items, many available all day.
 At lunch, the menu features an eclectic roster of sandwiches, burgers and salads to satisfy any light or ravenous appetite.
 There are also scratch baked goods, pastries and desserts, all waiting to be carried out at the bakery counter.
 And don't forget to pick up a bag or two of the eatery’s trademarked O.S.M. ( Oats, Sunflower seeds, Millet) granola, pancake and waffle mix or oatmeal, a unique blend you'll find nowhere else.
 Some items are also available online, so you can have a little bit of Jackson Hole delivered right to your door.

-Located half a block north of Town Square at 130 N Cache; bunnery.com
+Where to Buy: Just a half a block north of Town Square at 130 N Cache; or online bunnery.com

 New West Knifeworks